Causes of the French Revolution

 IV.
 Effects of American War and Event of Ireland.

-: - The French soldiers had participated in the American War of Independence along with the American Revolutionaries who were fighting on the question of equality and liberty.
+Effects of American War of Independence: - The French soldiers had participated in the American War of Independence along with the American Revolutionaries who were fighting on the question of equality and liberty.
 It had left a great influence on the French soldiers.
 It is said that French thoughts and American example caused the revolution.

 Effects of the Events of Ireland: - Ireland had also revolted against the oppressive policies of Britain and managed to gain relief between 1779 and 1782.
 The events of Ireland also encouraged them to revolt.